Cranked Skyrme-Hartree-Fock-Bogoliubov approach for a mean-field description of nuclear rotations near the drip line: Introduction

 A diverse variety of modes of motion show up in nuclei.
 To explore unique structures in exotic nuclei, various spectroscopic studies have been carried out via decays and making use of direct reactions.
 Nuclear deformation is a collective phenomenon that has long attracted interest; a nucleus is deformed as it moves away from the magic number due to the many-body correlation.
 It has been turned out that the shell structure evolves as the conventional magic numbers disappear and new ones appear instead, depending on the combination of the particle numbers of protons and neutrons~\cite{ots20}.
 Energies of excited nuclear states are often among the first quantities accessible in experiments and have been used as an indicator of the changing shell structure and the onset of deformation~\cite{gad15}.

 Rotational motion is a manifestation of the spontaneous breaking of the rotational symmetry~\cite{BM2}.
-The cranking approximation provides an intuitive picture of the rotation of quantum systems, and the cranked shell model is a standard tool to investigate the microscopic structure of nuclear rotations near the ground state and at high spins~\cite{rin70,ben86}.
-The cranked shell model in the framework of the nuclear energy-density functional (EDF) has provided a systematic and quantitative description of the (near) yrast states from light to heavy nuclei~\cite{ben03}.
-The accumulation of experimental data for low spins in neutron-rich nuclei has stimulated the application of the EDF-based cranked shell model to the elucidation of the rotational motion unique in weakly bound nuclei.
-Furthermore, it has been pointed out in Ref.~\cite{yam08} that the moments of inertia are sensitive to the pairing and weak binding.
+The cranking approximation provides an intuitive picture of the rotation of quantum systems, and the cranked shell model is a standard tool to investigate the microscopic structure of nuclear rotations near the ground state and at high spins~\cite{voi83,ben86,gar86,sat04}.
+The cranked shell model in the framework of the nuclear energy-density functional (EDF)---the cranked Kohn--Sham (KS) approach---has provided a systematic and quantitative description of the (near) yrast states from light to heavy nuclei~\cite{ben03,vre05,rob18}.
+The accumulation of experimental data for low spins in neutron-rich nuclei has stimulated the application of the cranked KS approach to the exploration of the rotational motions unique in weakly bound nuclei.

+Since the moments of inertia of neutron-rich nuclei are sensitive to the pairing and weak binding~\cite{yam08}, one needs to solve the cranked KS--Bogoliubov (KSB) equation in the coordinate space to describe properly the weak binding and the pairing embedded in the continuum~\cite{dob84}, which is computationally demanding because many symmetries are broken and the quasiparticle wave functions are spatially extended.
+The low-lying collective states have been investigated microscopically in beyond-mean-field approaches, such as the projected shell model~\cite{har95}, the generator-coordinate method and the collective Hamiltonian~\cite{ben03,vre05,rob18,nak16}.
+Including the continuum effects in these approaches is much more demanding.